timextreasures/dwolla-Win8-phone/README.md

 	}
 ```

--CloseSendMoney:  The user cancels out of the user control.
+- CloseSendMoney:  The user cancels out of the user control.
 Typically you will want to hide the user control.

 ```
 	private void CloseSendMoney(object sender, string e)